 Cycling is permitted on all main roads (40 kph speed limit) and along designated shared use pedestrian/cycle paths (10 kph speed limit) in Kings Park.
 All shared paths are identified through signage at the entry to each path.

+If a path is not signed as shared use for cyclists and pedestrians, then it is intended for pedestrian use only.
 Due to safety and conservation issues, cycling is not permitted on any pedestrian only paths for any visitors over the age of twelve.
 Please be courteous to fellow visitors.

 There are no designated shared paths in the Western Australian Botanic Garden or in the developed parkland areas of Kings Park.
 Cyclists are welcome to use the main roads in these areas.